haniibrahim/scilab-dataint/readme.txt

-datINT - Toolbox for INTERACTIVE reading and writing of csv- and xls-datafiles
+dataINT - Toolbox for INTERACTIVE reading and writing of csv- and xls-datafiles
 ==============================================================================

 dataINT offers functions for convienient interactice im-/export of data files,